 The Pride Village is the hub of Belgian Pride, centralising LGBTI+ organisations and culture.
-The heart of the event is located in the historic heart of Brussels.
+The heart of the event is located at the 'Mont des Arts' in the historic heart of Brussels.

 On-site, you can find all the LGBTI+ organisations' stands, a few stages, a diverse selection of food trucks and bars and an open space where all our visitors can freely be themselves!

 The Pride Village is usually a one-day event, starting in the early hours of the morning for the installation crews, opening mid-day, and closing in the early hours of the morning.